 - A business or not-for-profit that will effect significant social change.

-Please indicate on the Intent to Compete form below which category you wish your proposed enterprise to be judged.
+Please indicate on the Intent to Compete form below in which category you see your business falling.

 Originality of Plan

-The business plan submitted by the participant is the original work of the eligible entrants and the eligible entrants are not under any agreement or restrictions that prohibit or restrict his or her ability to disclose or submit such ideas or concepts to the competition.
+The business plan submitted should be the original work of the eligible entrants and the eligible entrants are not under any agreement or restrictions that prohibit or restrict his or her ability to disclose or submit such ideas or concepts to the competition.
 Excluded are the following: buyouts, real estate syndications, tax shelters, franchises, and licensing agreements for distribution in a different geographical area.

 Eligibility to Compete

 Each competitor agrees to participate in a weekly business plan-writing workshop.
-A majority of participants in each business must be enrolled in classes at Skidmore and that majority of persons must have controlling interest in the business.
+The principal(s) in each business must be a current Skidmore student at the time the competition commences.
+These students must have the controlling interest in the business.